CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 General/SH-5.1-Upgrade-5.2.md

 CMS IP is  54.218.253.206
 ...
 ```
 This script will update the base os package on each SRN sequentially.
-It takes a couple of minutes to upgrade on SRN.
+It takes a couple of minutes to upgrade one SRN.
 If there are many SRNs, this process may take some time.
 Please be patient.
 You can also ignore the outputs.

-Note that we have to re-login to GUI after this.
+Note that we have to re-login to the cluster using the GUI after this.

 In order to confirm the change, ssh into the SRN as root and run `dpkg -l |grep safehaven` and you should see something like
 ```